dotnet/AspNetCore.Docs/aspnetcore/mvc/controllers/filters.md

 ### IAlwaysRunResultFilter and IAsyncAlwaysRunResultFilter

-The <xref:Microsoft.AspNetCore.Mvc.Filters.IAlwaysRunResultFilter> and <xref:Microsoft.AspNetCore.Mvc.Filters.IAsyncAlwaysRunResultFilter> interfaces declare an <xref:Microsoft.AspNetCore.Mvc.Filters.IResultFilter> implementation that runs for action results.
-The filter is applied to an action result unless an <xref:Microsoft.AspNetCore.Mvc.Filters.IExceptionFilter> or <xref:Microsoft.AspNetCore.Mvc.Filters.IAuthorizationFilter> applies and short-circuits the response.
+The <xref:Microsoft.AspNetCore.Mvc.Filters.IAlwaysRunResultFilter> and <xref:Microsoft.AspNetCore.Mvc.Filters.IAsyncAlwaysRunResultFilter> interfaces declare an <xref:Microsoft.AspNetCore.Mvc.Filters.IResultFilter> implementation that runs for all action results,  even if the response is short-circuited, except for:

+* <xref:Microsoft.AspNetCore.Mvc.Filters.IExceptionFilter>
+* <xref:Microsoft.AspNetCore.Mvc.Filters.IAuthorizationFilter>

+In other words, these "always run" filters, always run, except when an exception or authorization filter short-circuits them.
+Filters other than `IExceptionFilter` and `IAuthorizationFilter` don't short circuit them.

 For example, the following filter always runs and sets an action result (<xref:Microsoft.AspNetCore.Mvc.ObjectResult>) with a *422 Unprocessable Entity* status code when content negotiation fails: